rohanramnarain/lookable-web-main/README.md

 Temperature 34.05,-118.25

 Notes: It reads lat,lon if you include numbers; otherwise defaults to NYC.
+Open-Meteo can be called client-side for responsiveness.

 EPA AirData (AQI by CBSA)